-Despite the King Shepherd coming from herding dogs, he does not try to nip people or other animals into a place unlike other herding dogs, such as the Collie or the Corgi.
-The main trait that he does inherit from his parents is the guarding streak, and so it is important to socialize him early to ensure that he doesn’t become over-aggressive or over protective.
+Despite the King Shepherd coming from herding dogs, he does not try to nip people or other animals into a place, unlike other herding dogs, such as the Collie or the Corgi.
+The main trait that he inherited from his parents is the guarding streak, so it is important to socialize him early to ensure that he doesn’t become over-aggressive or overprotective.
 However, he is much less likely to become this compared to his German Shepherd parent.
 Socializing him with unfamiliar people and other dogs of all shapes and sizes is imperative to ensure that he transforms into a well-mannered and well-behaved adult.

 The most common health concern of the German Shepherd is Hip Dysplasia.
-The King variety of this breed is better-proportioned body with a less sloped back, he is still predisposed to this condition.
+The King variety of this breed is a better-proportioned body with a less sloped back, he is still predisposed to this condition.
 Hip Dysplasia is the abnormal formation of the hip joint, and it can cause pain when walking.
-Another major concern of the King Shepherd is Gastric Torsion, also known as Bloat, and this is where his stomach may twist while eating food either immediately before or after intense exercise.
-This is a life-threatening condition and he must be taken to the Veterinarian immediately if you suspect his stomach has twisted.
+Another major concern of King Shepherd is Gastric Torsion, also known as Bloat.
+This is where his stomach may twist while eating food, either immediately before or after intense exercise.
+This is a life-threatening condition, and he must be taken to the Veterinarian immediately if you suspect his stomach has twisted.

 All prospective owners of the King Shepherd should research the above conditions thoroughly and look out for the associated symptoms.
 The AKSC also provides further information and health statistics on the breed.

 The King Shepherd, being a gorgeous giant of a dog, will need, on average, 4 cups of food every day.
 This will depend on his size and activity levels.
-Although the King Shepherd is not food driven, he is partial to the odd snack, and as such you should be careful to monitor his treat intake to alleviate the weight pressure on his joints.
+Although the King Shepherd is not food-driven, he is partial to the odd snack, and you should be careful to monitor his treat intake to alleviate the weight pressure on his joints.

 All other grooming needs are the same as any other pooch, and be sure to utilize the daily brushing time with him to monitor any lumps and infections that he may develop.

-As with any dog breed that is currently in trend, unscrupulous puppy mills take advantage of this, and pump out as many similar looking pups with no regard for their health, simply to cash in on their soaring popularity.
+As with any dog breed that is currently in trend, unscrupulous puppy mills take advantage of this and pump out as many similar-looking pups with no regard for their health, simply to cash in on their soaring popularity.
 Not only will it be likely that the pup will be unhealthy, but it would not be difficult for them to pass a German Shepherd pup off as a King Shepherd, so you may not even get a King Shepherd at all.
-So, it pays off to spend that little bit extra initially, to increase your chances of having a healthy pooch, as well as ensuring peace of mind
+So, it pays off to spend that little bit extra initially to increase your chances of having a healthy pooch, as well as ensure peace of mind

 As Family Pets